 Submit nominations via the online award submission system.
 Nominations are confidential and candidates should not be informed of the submission.
 Please include the following in your nomination documentation:

 - At least two (2) letters in support of the nomination.
 Each letter must include the contact information of the person providing the letter (name, institution, phone and e-mail address).
 Nominating and supporting letters should explain how the nominee fits the criteria for the award, emphasizing their contributions to Vertebrate Paleontology thus far in their career.

 - Curriculum vitae of the nominee minimally including education, professional experience, research overview, professional service, and publications.
 Any career breaks should also be indicated.

-Submissions for the 2021 Carroll Award are now closed.
+Nominations for the 2022 Carroll Award are now closed.